 The Legend of Sleepy Hollow is a short story by American author Washington Irving.
 Drawing inspiration from folklore that dates back to the Middle Ages and which concerns the sightings of the Headless Horseman, Irving wrote a haunting tale of one strange village, ghostly apparitions and unrequited love.
 At the centre of this tale is Ichabod Crane, an odd and superstitious young man who teaches at a local school in one Dutch settlement in New York State.
 When he sets his eyes on a local beauty Katrina Van Tassel, the daughter of a rich local farmer, he does not even imagine yet the competition he has yet to overcome to claim her hand, the competition that stems especially from Katrina’s suitor Brom Van Brunt.
 Nor does our young hero imagines the extent of the horror that can be experienced by one who is actually confronting the central figure of many horror stories told by a cosy fireplace.
 The Legend of Sleepy Hollow is a very memorable short story, largely because of its haunting atmosphere and the early romanticism of Johann Wolfgang von Goethe (“The Sorrows of Young Werther” ) that Irving injects into the story to make it more compelling.
 Continue reading “Halloween Reads: The Legend of Sleepy Hollow by Washington Irving and The Lottery by Shirley Jackson”→

 Yesterday was the International Women’s Day – 8 March 2019, and although I am a bit late, I thought I would still review one of the stories from the feminist literature.
-This will also be the first post towards the Colour Coded Reading Challenge (Colour Yellow (I hope short stories count!)), and I am reviewing the book edited by Dale M. Bauer.
 The Yellow Wallpaper is a short story about the narrator’s path towards madness.
 The narrator is a woman who has recently given birth and is advised by her husband John, a physician, to have more rest and to stop writing in her diary.
 The narrator, however, loves to write and is very imaginative.
 On the top floor of their rented cottage, she finds a room which was once a nursery.
 There, one presence does not let her enjoy her stay – the presence of the yellow wallpaper on the walls.
 She gradually becomes fixated and obsessed with it until she cannot distinguish reality and imagination.
 This story by Charlotte Perkins Gilman has always been known for its eeriness, as well as for multiple interpretations that can be given to it.
 Whether the book is viewed as an unsettling horror story, a mental illness case study or a purely feminist text to highlight the plight of woman at the turn of the century, it still remains a compelling and thought-provoking read.
 Continue reading “Review: The Yellow Wallpaper by Charlotte Perkins Gilman”→